iuwa/MASKS/README.md

 * The input images: would be stored in "input_test",
 * Outputs of test inputs (and its neighborhoods and manipulations) for each classifier: would be stored numpy array in files "Results" folder,
 * The number of neighborhoods and manipulations: would be stored in "no_classes",
-* Ordered correct labels of inputs: would be stored in "target_test".
+* Ordered correct labels of inputs: would be stored in "target_test",
 * The "project_path", "data_dir",  should be set to be the project path and test file path.